drevops/vortex/.scaffold/docs/content/README.md

 ## License

-DrevOps project template is licensed under the GPL-3.0 license.
+DrevOps project scaffold is licensed under the GPL-3.0 license.
 See the [LICENSE](../../../../LICENSE) file for more details.